 Life in Berlin

-Therefore, living space is in short supply and finding an affordable and suitable accommodation can be fairly difficult; in particular the market for small, furnished flats is very limited.
-For this reason, you should look for accommodation as soon as you can.
+Living space is therefore in short supply, and finding affordable and suitable accommodations can be challenging.
+In particular, the market for small, furnished flats is limited.
+For this reason, you should look for accommodations as soon as you can.

-support in searching for accommodation.
-Unfortunately, we cannot give any
+support in searching for accommodations, and cannot give any

 guarantees.
 We strongly recommend that you ask your host for assistance.

 We do not view apartments, sign contracts or give financial aid.
 Contracts have to be signed in person by the guest/tenant.

 A map of the main public transportation in Berlin, the S-Bahn and U-Bahn, will help you get most places you need to go.
 Maps for the tram and bus service, timetables, and other helpful information can be found at http://www.bvg.de/en/ .

 Note: The closest S- and U-Bahn stations for Campus Charité Mitte are: S+U-Friedrichstrasse, S-Hauptbahnhof, S-Nordbahnhof, U-Oranienburger Tor and U-Naturkundemuseum.

 Some of Berlin's most popular attractions include the Berlin Wall, Checkpoint Charlie, the Berlin TV Tower, the Brandenburg Gate, the Reichstag, Potsdamer Platz, and Museum Island, to name just a few.
 For more information on sightseeing and special events, see the city's official website, http://www.berlin.de/en/ .